tintoy/aykay-deekay/README.md

 ---

-Note - this is a work-in-progress.

-Please feel free to open an issue for questions for feedback; I'm off hiking from May 17th to June 6th 2017 (so apologies in advance if I'm slow to reply), but when I get back it'll be full steam ahead :)
+Note - this is a work-in-progress; please feel free to open an issue for questions, feedback, or if you'd like to pitch in! :)